kartgoel/HydraDocumentation/docs/assignTrainWeights.rst

 Parameters
 ~~~~~~~~~~~~~~

-- ''logfileWithPath'': A string representing the path of the file containg a log of the boards.
+- ``logfileWithPath``: A string representing the path of the file containg a log of the boards.
-- ''trainingFraction'' A float representing the percentage of boards being used for training models.
+- ``trainingFraction`` A float representing the percentage of boards being used for training models.
 The remaining percentage of data will be utilized for testing the models.

 Example Usage
 ~~~~~~~~~~~~~~~~